Izzygit/TrickandTrailReleases/test2/README.md

-# Trick and Trail Setup Guide for Test 1
+# Trick and Trail Setup Guide for Test 2
 ## Preface:
 My goal with this package is to provide the user the ability to tune the board in a more advanced way, but this comes with drawbacks.
 It is possible to make a Pitch tune that is not ridable.
 For instance, if you input max motor current (100A for the floatwheel) at .5 degree pitch angle it’s going to be way to sensitive.
 Similarly, if you tune 20A at .5 degree pitch and 100A at 1 degree, this slope will be too steep.

 The result will generally be board vibration.
 This is when the board bounces back and forth between over and under reacting at a fast rate.
 Not particularly dangerous but annoying.
-The real hurtle will be finding a Pitch tune you like with minimal vibration and then we can filter that vibration out.
-If you get past the Pitch tune section, all the other features should work well.
+You will be able to filter out vibration but you should be aware that it could happen and why.

 ## Loading
 1. Load up the VESC package.
 Download from the github folder and Load Custom in VESC Packages.